Warsop Junction signalbox pictured by Derek Talbot (shared by Chris Booth) in 1975.

 This picture shows all the lines in situe at its former glory including the extensive sidings to the right.

 An underground fire on the former trackbed where the lines above go to the right around 1993 lasted a few years resulting in concrete being pumped into the ground to extinguish it.

-This shot of the box looking towards Shirebrook South Junction on the 18th of August 1965 shows the line to South jn to the right and to Shirebrook Junction to the left, the single line to the right is into sidings.
+This shot of the box looking towards Shirebrook South Junction on the 18th of August 1965 shows the central lines to South jn and to Shirebrook Junction to the left, the single line to the right is into sidings.

 Today, all the lines are present, the junction slightly remodeled.
 The concrete Pway cabin on the right is still standing.
 And the bridge in front of the photographer is still intact.